-Clinical misconduct and/or concern may result in a student's immediate clinical suspension and possible dismissal from the program at the discretion of the Clinical Director.
+Clinical misconduct may result in a student's immediate clinical suspension and possible dismissal from the program.
 Holy Family University will not tolerate any act that violates acceptable standards of professional conduct at a clinical setting.
 Students are directed to review Clinical Conduct Policy Appendix 2.4.2.1: Clinical Conduct Policy.
-Clinical suspension may result from any act that violates a clinical education setting's standard of conduct; or for any act that, in the opinion of faculty and/or hospital staff, places a patient and/or clinical personnel at risk.
-Failure to complete required clinical/program forms with the required timeframe may result in clinical suspension.
-Students are required to actively check Canvas and university email on a daily basis (Monday - Friday) for announcements and other time-sensitive information.
+Clinical suspension may result from any act that violates a clinical education setting's standard of conduct; or for any act that, in the opinion of faculty, places a patient and/or clinical personnel at risk.

-A student may, for any of these offenses (but not limited to), be told to leave a clinical facility at any time and must comply immediately.
+A student may, for any of these offenses (but not limited to), be told to leave a clinical facility at any time, and must comply immediately.
 Any student requested to leave a clinical facility must immediately report to the Radiologic Science Program Office and meet with the Clinical Director (or if unavailable, a clinical instructor or another Radiologic Science faculty member) to provide their account of events leading up to their clinical suspension and to receive procedural instructions.